Significant performance event reporting framework

-Whilst the Commission assesses some performance aspects of energy entities against annual service standards targets or reliability standards which it reports in the Annual Performance Report (APR), events may occur during the year that warrant special ad hoc reporting.
-For example, a severe weather event may result in large numbers of customers being without electricity supply for extended periods, posing questions as to the electricity distributor’s ability to meet an annual performance target and whether the distributor has used best endeavours in its effort to restore supply.
-The Commission is looking to achieve consistency in determining which events warrant more timely review and reporting than at the end of the year in the APR – to be referred to as Significant Performance Events.
+While the Commission assesses water retailers performance against annual service standards and regulatory obligations which it reports in the Regulatory Performance Report (RPR), events may occur during the year that warrant special ad hoc reporting.
+For example, an event that may result in large numbers of customers being without a retail service for an extended period, posing questions as to the water retailer’s ability to meet an annual service standard and whether the retailer has used best endeavours in its effort to restore supply.
+The Commission looks to achieve consistency in determining which events warrant more timely review and reporting than at the end of the year in the RPR – to be referred to as Significant Performance Events.

 The requirements outlined below are additional to the reporting obligations contained in the various Guidelines issued by the Commission.

-The event is likely to seriously impact on the licensed entity’s ability to meet one of more of its annual performance or reliability target(s).
+- The event is likely to seriously impact on the licensed entity’s ability to meet one of more of its annual service standards(s).

-The criteria recognise that a balance needs to be struck between reporting on every event and the resources it entails, and meeting stakeholder expectations on the appropriate role of the Commission in such situations.
+The criteria recognise that a balance needs to be struck between reporting on every event and the resources it entails, and meeting stakeholder expectations on the provision of information in such situations.

-It is important to reiterate that all significant events will be reviewed and reported in the APR.
-The purpose of designating a Significant Performance Event is to determine that an immediate review and reporting of the event will occur.
+It is important to reiterate that all significant events will be reviewed and reported in the RPR.
+The purpose of designating a Significant Performance Event is to determine when an immediate review and reporting on an event will occur.

 In order to enable the Commission to assess performance and report quickly on those matters for which it has responsibility, affected entities will need to adhere to special reporting obligations.